 VCC_IO limits the voltage allowable on the inputs and outputs and is used for driving the outputs, but input levels thresholds are not depending on the actual level of VCC_IO.
-Therefore, the startup sequence of the VCC_IO power supply with respect to VS is not important.
-VCC_IO may start up before or after VS.
+VCC_IO may start up before or after VS. However, with a delayed start-up of VCC_IO, care must be taken for systems using an external clock signal (see next chapter).